Skip to main content

 User status (active/inactive)Derived from access key and login profile existence

-Roles are enumerated but not mapped to users — AWS roles are assumed by entities rather than assigned to users directly.
-Role discovery supports PAM reconciliation for service accounts that use role-based access.
+Roles are discovered as accounts alongside users — AWS roles are non-human, assumed-by-entities accounts rather than something assigned to a user directly, and are relevant to PAM reconciliation for service accounts that use role-based access.

 Connection Requirements